Career Opportunities: |

 Expectations of Transfer Students: |

-The academic program for the A.B. degree consists of two parts: Areas I-V of the General Education Curriculum (which includes foreign language at the second and third levels and micro or macro economics) taken during the first and second years at UGA or another institution and the professional degree program taken after formal admission to the Grady College.
+The academic program for the A.B. degree consists of two parts: Areas I-V of the General Education Curriculum taken during the first and second years at UGA or another institution and the professional degree program taken after formal admission to the Grady College.

 |